tetherless-world/ontology-engineering/oe2020/course-recommender/demo.md

 ```

 #### Example Results
-*Note that the example URLs have use a namespace prefix for ease-of-reading.*
+*Note that the example URLs use a namespace prefix for ease-of-reading.*

 | preReqCourse                 | prcName                         |
 |------------------------------|---------------------------------|